Tropical Heat

-Tropical Heat (known as Sweating Bullets in the United States) is a Canadian action series produced in co-operation with Mexico and Israel, that aired between April 8, 1991 to October 18, 1993.
+Tropical Heat (known as Sweating Bullets in the United States) is a Canadian action series produced in co-operation with Mexico and Israel, that aired between April 8, 1991, and October 18, 1993.

 The series ran for three seasons totaling 66 episodes.
-Season one was filmed in Puerto Vallarta, Mexico; due to tax breaks the production was eligible for under the North American Free Trade Agreement (NAFTA).
+Season one was filmed in Puerto Vallarta, Mexico, due to tax breaks the production was eligible for under the North American Free Trade Agreement (NAFTA).
 Season two was filmed in Eilat, Israel.
 Season three was filmed in Pretoria, South Africa, with some sequences shot in Mauritius.
 In the United States, it aired as part of the CBS umbrella series Crimetime After Primetime.

 Plot

 The plot revolves around private investigator, Nick Slaughter, an ex-DEA agent, who after arriving in the fictional resort town of Key Mariah, Florida, and setting up a detective agency there, meets up with local tourist agent, beautiful Sylvie Girard, to solve a variety of different cases.

 When the series was dubbed into the Spanish language for Spanish television, the series location was changed as being set in the Caribbean American Virgin Islands.